home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ```

 This applies to  `states()`, `is_state()`, `state_attr()` and `is_state_attr()`,
-to avoid errors and error message when the entity isn’t ready yet
+to avoid errors and error messages when the entity isn’t ready yet
 (e.g., during Home Assistant startup).